Running the GUI

-The purpose of this Graphical User Interface (GUI) is to allow the user to view an animation of the Inverted Pendulum system with the step response plot.
+The purpose of this Graphical User Interface (GUI) is to allow the user to view an animation of the ball and beam system with the step response plot.
 This allows the user to see the correlation between the plot and the systems physical response.

 Once these files are copied into your MATLAB directory, simply enter the following command:

-The first group of controls contains the RUN, REPEAT, and CLEAR buttons.
+The first group of controls contains the RUN, REPEAT, and RESET buttons.
 These controls perform most of the work in the GUI.

 REPEAT - The purpose of this control is to re-plot the response and re-run the animation.
 It uses the results from the previous simulation done by the RUN button.
 This is especially useful for the non-linear simulation, which can take some time to run.

-CLEAR - This control clears the both plots.
-If the plots are not cleared then during the next run the step response will be plotted on the same plot.
+RESET - This control clears the upper-right step response plot and sets the ball position and beam angle to zero in the lower-right plot.
+If a plot is not cleared the next run will be plotted on the same plot.
 This is useful if you want to see graphically the difference changing some values makes.

-Feel free to change the weighing factors to see what happens!
+Feel free to move the poles around to see what happens!